 David Kaplan stages plays around the world.

 Plays directed by David Kaplan include a Sufi King Lear in Tashkent, Uzbekistan, performed in the Uzbek language; Genet’s The Maids in Ulaan Baator, Mongolia, performed in Mongolian; A Midsummer Night’s Dream in Buryatia, performed in the Buryat language with shamans.
 In Russia, Mr. Kaplan staged the first Russian-language productions of Auntie Mame and Eugene O’Neill’s Ah, Wilderness!
 Also in Russia, in Russian: Macbeth.
-July 2014 he staged Edward Albee’s Three Tall Women in Cantonese at the Hong Kong Repertory Theater.
+In 2014 he staged Edward Albee’s Three Tall Women in Cantonese at the Hong Kong Repertory Theater.
 In 2016 he staged Tennessee Williams Ten Blocks on the Camino Real at the National Theater of Ghana.
 His ongoing production of Shakespeare’s Antony and Cleopatra, still in development, has been work-shopped in Turkey, Ghana, and the United States.

 Plays directed by Mr. Kaplan have appeared in 40 of the 50 United States.
 These include his own adaptations of Charles Finney’s The Circus Of Dr. Lao and two American operas: Stephen Foster’s Beautiful Dreamer and Gertrude Stein’s Dr. Faustus Lights the Lights.
 More traditional repertory staged by Mr. Kaplan include Genet’s The Maids in New York and Chekhov’s Cherry Orchard in Los Angeles.
 He has staged spectacles at the Atlantic City and Las Vegas Convention Centers, the Coney Island Wax Musee, Webster Hall, The Sarajevo Winter Festival, and a multi-ethnic celebration for Benneton in the Central Park Zoo.

-In September 2015 a collection of his essays from the last decade was published under the title Tenn Years: Tennessee Williams On Stage.
+In September 2015 a collection of his essays written during the last decade was published under the title Tenn Years: Tennessee Williams On Stage.
 He is also the author of Tennessee Williams in Provincetown and the author of two series of theater textbooks: Five Approaches to Acting and Shakespeare, Shamans, and Show Biz (Hansen Publishing Group).
 Lorca in Lubbock, published in 2018, is his photo essay accompanying photographer Ride Hamilton’s documentation of Lorca’s Doña Rosita performed in a backyard in Texas by children and adults.
 He is the editor of Tenn at One Hundred, a comprehensive look at Williams’ evolving reputation.

 He has held classes for actors since 1980.
 He has taught and lectured at Bard, Clark, Hofstra, NYU, Colombia, Rutgers, The University of New Mexico, The University of the South, Mississippi State University, The Siberian Academy of Fine Arts (in Russian), the Hong Kong Academy of Performing Arts, Bilkent University in Ankara Turkey, Actuando sin Actuar in Mexico, the Metodi Festival in Italy, and the William Esper Studio in New York.
 His professional students in New York and Los Angeles have won numerous stage awards, including the Tony.
 Three theater companies have formed out of Mr. Kaplan’s classes, including Artificial Intelligence, the creators of the long-running Tony N Tina’s Wedding.
 Mr. Kaplan holds degrees from Clark University and the Yale School of Drama.
 His teachers include Jan Kott, Richard Gilman, Robert Brustein, Lee Breuer, Stanley Kaufman, Lou Criss, and in Russia, Peter Monastersky.